Entrepreneurship - ENTR

 Launching new ventures and entrepreneurial companies; components of successful business plans and feasibility studies; perceptual processes of opportunity recognition; entrepreneurial creativity and innovation.
 Career opportunities.
 Credit is not given for ENTR 502 if the student has credit for MBA 510 or MGMT 502 or MKTG 502.
 Prerequisite(s): ACTG 500 and MKTG 500 or the equivalent courses.

 This course provides students with an introduction to essential knowledge needed to progress from idea to new business startup.
 Projects provide an opportunity for students to assess their interest in starting, leading or joining a startup.
 Satisfactory/Unsatisfactory grading only.
-Meets eight weeks of the semester.
 Students enrolled in the MBA program cannot count course credit toward their degrees.
 Prerequisite(s): Consent of the instructor.

 Students in this course prepare, refine and pitch their concepts for new business startups.
 Satisfactory/Unsatisfactory grading only.
-Meets eight weeks of the semester.
 Students enrolled in the MBA program cannot count course credit toward their degrees.
 Prerequisite(s): ENTR 521; and consent of the instructor.
 Recommended background: ENTR 557.

 New Venture Formation